cross-chain/go-fusion/README.md

   "timestamp": "0x00"
 }
 ```

+the `ticketsCreate` field must be specified to trigger mining where
+`owner` is the initial miner address,
+`count` is the initial number of tickets, and
+`time` is the start time of these tickets (normally near to `now` when you start this chain)

 The above fields should be fine for most purposes, although we'd recommend changing
 the `nonce` to some random value so you prevent unknown remote nodes from being able